-(1) This section applies where, on an application to vary of potential strategic importance to Greater London, a London licensing authority-
+- (1) This section applies where, on an application to vary of potential strategic importance to Greater London, a London licensing authority-

-(a) grants an application to vary a premises licence in whole under section 35 and modifies the conditions of the licence under subsection (4)(a) of that section,

-(b) rejects an application to vary a premises licence in whole under section 35(4)(b), or

-(c) rejects an application to vary a premises licence in part under section 35(4)(b) (whether with or without modifying the conditions of the licence).
+- (a) grants an application to vary a premises licence in whole under section 35 and modifies the conditions of the licence under subsection (4)(a) of that section, - (b) rejects an application to vary a premises licence in whole under section 35(4)(b), or - (c) rejects an application to vary a premises licence in part under section 35(4)(b) and grants the other part (whether with or without modifying the conditions of the licence).

-(2) The London licensing authority must as soon as possible give notice to the applicant and the Greater London Authority of-
+- (2) The London licensing authority must as soon as possible give notice to the applicant and the Greater London Authority of-

-(a) its decision to grant the application and modify the conditions of the licence and the reasons for doing so,
+- (a) its decision to grant the application in whole and modify the conditions of the licence and the reasons for doing so (including the detail of the modifications made),

-(b) its decision to reject the whole of the application and the reasons for doing so, or

-(c) its decision to reject part of the application with or without modifying the conditions of the licence and the reasons for doing so.
+- (b) its decision to reject the application in whole and the reasons for doing so, or - (c) its decision to reject part of the application and to grant the other part with or without modifying the conditions of the licence, and the reasons for doing so (including the detail of any modifications made).